JoseLuisSR/springboot-activemq/publish-and-subscribe/publisher/README.md

 * Swagger to build Swagger file of the RestFUL end-points.

-* In this case producer also enable embedded ActiveMQ so is necessary add jolokia and hawtio libraries.
+* In this case publisher also enable embedded ActiveMQ so is necessary add jolokia and hawtio libraries.

 ```
 dependencies {
 	implementation 'org.springframework.boot:spring-boot-starter-activemq'
-	compile 'org.apache.activemq:activemq-broker'
 	compile 'com.fasterxml.jackson.core:jackson-databind'
 	compile 'org.jolokia:jolokia-core'
 	compile 'io.hawt:hawtio-springboot:2.9.1'